-The Homeland Security and Criminal Justice Institute grapples with some of the most intriguing and powerful issues facing our justice system, nation and the world.
-We offer 11 associate of applied science degrees and four certificates in majors such as cybercrime, criminal justice, juvenile justice, social justice, forensics, intelligence analytics, border security, police academy and more.
+The Homeland Security and Criminal Justice Institute grapples with some of the most intriguing and powerful issues facing our justice system, our nation and the world.
+We offer 11 Associate of Applied Science degrees and four certificates in majors such as cybercrime, criminal justice, juvenile justice, social justice, forensics, intelligence analytics, border security, police academy and more.
 Our distinguished faculty includes federal law enforcement and correctional administrators, police officers, attorneys and judges – all dedicated to providing a sound academic foundation for those pursuing a four-year degree as well as comprehensive job training for those ready to enter a career.

 As a full-fledged Police Entrance-Level Academy certified by the Maryland Police Training Commission, we provide an array of tactical training by certified tactical police instructors.
 We also offer specialized training through our Command Center, equipped with digital fingerprinting, forensic equipment and surveillance cameras.
 Upon completion at the academy, recruit officers receive a 42-college-credit certificate and are eligible for immediate hire by any local law enforcement agency in Maryland.

 If you are a professional already working in the criminal justice or homeland security field, we work diligently to support you too, by offering advanced education and training.
 In addition, through our Engaged Scholarship Initiatives, professionals and students alike can attend a variety of public forums featuring experts discussing current issues.
-These annual events include Immigration Awareness Month and the Crime, Violence and Mental Illness Conference.
+These annual events include Immigration Awareness Month and Meade Expo.

 Institute students may pursue either a 60-credit Associate of Applied Science (A.A.S.) degree or a certificate of up to 40 credits in: